How to become a good data architect: skills and career advice

 Data architects create blueprints for data management systems.
 After assessing a company’s potential data sources (internal and external), architects design a plan to integrate, centralize, protect and maintain them.
 However, they shouldn't be confused with data engineers.

-In the fast-evolving technological world of today, Data Architect is a specialist responsible for aligning all IT assets and objectives of a business.
-A person, who’s about to pursue this career should be fully aware that this position presupposes not only working with data, software, networks, and cloud services, but also an ability to correctly model how the infrastructure and its components align with business requirements.
+In the fast-evolving technological world of today, a Data Architect is the specialist responsible for aligning all IT assets and objectives of a business.
+Those who are thinking about pursuing this career should be fully aware that this position presupposes not only working with data, software, networks, and cloud services, but also an ability to correctly model how the infrastructure and its components align with business requirements.

-What Makes a Good Data Architect so Special?
+What makes a Data Architect special

-Special job requirements
+Data Architect job requirements

-So, how to become a good data architect?
+How do you become a good data architect?

+- 1. Pursue a degree in computer science, computer engineering or a related field.
 Start with a bachelor’s degree in computer science, computer engineering or a related field.
 Coursework should include coverage of data management, programming, big data developments, systems analysis and technology architectures.

 2. Develop and grow in your technical and business skills from data mining to analytical problem solving.
 There are many books and many exercises that can help you improve your skillset.
 However, the best way to grow professionally is always to look for opportunities to apply the knowledge you already have and work on new challenges.
 If you know someone who is already working in this field, ask them if they can share some of their knowledge with you.
 And if you don't know such person, just log into your LinkedIn account and look for professionals who are willing to share some of their knowledge.